-- 1. Prior to the issuance of a permit, proposals needing conditional use review, nonconforming structures and uses review, or approval for a variance or waiver, must have a warned public hearing as per 24 V.S.A.
+1. Prior to the issuance of a permit, proposals needing conditional use review, nonconforming structures and uses review, or approval for a variance, must have a warned public hearing as per 24 V.S.A.
 Chapter 117 § 4464.
-A copy of the application shall be submitted to VT Agency of Natural Resources (ANR) at least 30 days prior to the date of the public hearing.
-Public notice of the hearing shall be provided not less than 15 days prior to the date of the public hearing by all the following: - a.
+A copy of the application shall be submitted to VT

+Agency of Natural Resources (ANR) at least 30 days prior to the date of the public hearing.
+Public notice of the hearing shall be provided not less than 15 days prior to the date of the public hearing by all the following:

+- a.
 Publication of the date, place, and purpose of the hearing in a newspaper of general circulation in the town affected; - b.
 Posting of the same information in three or more public places within the town including posting within view from the public right-of-way nearest to the property for which an application is made; - c.
-Written notification to the applicant and to owners of all properties adjoining the property subject to development, without regard to any public right-of-way and, in any situation in which a waiver or variance is sought regarding setbacks from a state highway, also including written notification to the secretary of transportation.
+Written notification to the applicant and to owners of all properties adjoining the property subject to development, without regard to any public right-of-way and, in any situation in which a variance is sought regarding setbacks from a state highway, also including written notification to the secretary of transportation.
 The notification shall include a description of the proposed project and shall be accompanied by information that clearly informs the recipient where additional information may be obtained, and that participation in the local proceeding is a prerequisite to the right to take any subsequent appeal; and - d.
 For hearings on subdivision plats located within 500 feet of a town boundary, written notification to the clerk of the adjoining town. - 2.
 Public notice of all other types of development review hearings, including site plan review shall be given not less than seven (7) days prior to the date of the public hearing, and shall at minimum include the following: - a.
 Posting of the date, place and purpose of the hearing in three (3) or more public places within the affected town; and - b.
 Written notification to the applicant and to owners of all properties adjoining the property subject to development, without regard to public rights-of-way and, in any situation in which a variance is sought regarding setbacks from a highway, also including written notification to the secretary of transportation.
-The notification shall include a description of the proposed project, information that clearly informs the recipient where additional information may be obtained, and that participation in the local proceeding, is a prerequisite to the right to take any subsequent appeal.
+The notification shall include a description of the proposed project, information that clearly informs the recipient where additional information may be obtained, and that participation in the local proceeding, is a prerequisite to the right to take any subsequent appeal. - 3.
+The applicant shall bear the cost of the public warning and notification of adjoining landowners and interested parties as defined per 24 V.S.A.
+Chapter 117 § 4465(b). - 4.
+Per 24 V.S.A.
+Chapter 117 § 4464(a)(5), no defect in the form or substance of any required public notice under this section shall invalidate the action of the Development Review Board where reasonable efforts have been made to provide adequate posting and notice.
+However, the action shall be invalid when the defective posting or notice was materially misleading in content.
+If an action is ruled to be invalid by the Development Review Board or the Environmental Court, the action shall be remanded to the Development Review Board to provide new posting and notice, hold a new hearing, and take a new action.